Skip to content

 The Kyanjin Ri Trek is considered a moderate-level trek.
 It involves steady walking on varied terrain, including some steep uphill sections, especially during the hike to Kyanjin Ri viewpoint.
 While no technical climbing skills are required for Yala Peak and Tsergo Ri Peak, a reasonable level of fitness is needed to enjoy the trek comfortably.

-You don’t need climbing skills, but slow walking and good rest are important.
+You don’t need climbing skills, but steady walking and good rest are important.

 Best Time to Visit Kyanjin Ri Trek